hthreads/hthreads.github.io/classes/embedded-systems/labs/lab8/index.md

 ### Lab Instructions

 {: .note }
-> Go to GitHub, and download and extract the [base-soc repository](https://github.com/tkamucheka/eecs-4114-labs)
-> again.
-Open the extracted directory and copy the "ip_repo" directory.
-Paste
+> Start by downloading this [IP Repository](./assets/ip_repo.zip).
+It contains
+> some of the IPs we'll need for our robot project.
+Extract the "ip_repo" directory
-> the copied directory in your project directory next to the "base-soc" directory.
+> and place it in your SoC project directory.
-> If you already have an "ip_repo" directory, overwrite it.

 1. Now let us make some changes to our SoC (System on Chip).
 Start by opening your project in Vivado.
 In the __Flow Navigator__ on the left side, navigate to